tiger9502/DevSetup/OpenWRT.md

     bsdtar -zxf easytether-usb-tiny_0.8.9-5_arm_cortex-a9.ipk
     bsdtar -zxf data.tar.gz -C /
     ```
+  If the bsdtar package is no longer available, manually download and unzip the package and transfer data.tar.gz to the router via SCP.
+Run the last command with tar instead of bsdtar.
 - ~~Unzip the driver and find the correct chipset folder.
 Using SCP and transfer the correct driver into the router, such as:~~
     ~~```scp ~/Downloads/19.07.3/ipq40xx/generic/easytether-usb-tiny_0.8.9-5_arm_cortex-a7_neon-vfpv4.ipk root@192.168.2.1:/tmp/```~~
 - ~~SSH into the router and install the driver like so:~~